Signing for approval

 Generate a new key

-To generate a keypair that you can use to sign transactions programmatically, we recommend using the commonly available openssl tool.
+To generate a key-pair that you can use to sign transactions programmatically, we recommend using the commonly available openssl tool.

 First, you need to generate an ECDSA private key on the P256 NIST curve: